gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 #### 2. Purpose of the Project

-The main objective of this project is whether to recommend Eniac to sign a contract with Magist, a Software company that offers a centralized order management system.
+The main objective of this project is to answer this question: Should Eniac to sign a contract with Magist, a Software company that offers a centralized order management system?

 - It's not clear that the marketplaces Magist works with are a good place for high-quality tech products.